 4. Know what you value.
 When you are living according to what you truly value and you set goals that align with your values, it is easier to say no to opportunities, even if they are exciting or fun.
 You can always say ‘no, not now.’
 This helps your brain relax more as it knows you aren’t depriving it by closing the door forever.

 5. If you want to get healthier say no to hanging out with people who have habits that are contrary to your health goals.
-Start connecting with healthier people.
+Start connecting with healthier people and focus on creating better habits.

 6. If you consider yourself someone who has low willpower, try setting yourself some new boundaries.
 Instead of saying ”I can’t have this’, ‘eat this’, ‘do this’, say ‘I don’t eat after 6 pm,’ or ‘I don’t eat chocolate.’
 This word has way more power and energy than can’t which is ambiguous at the best of times.
 Set some clear ‘dont’s’ in your life.